 - 1/2 cup white granulated sugar

 - 1/4 cup light brown sugar, packed

 - 1 teaspoon vanilla

 - 1 large egg

 - 3/4 cup semi-sweet chocolate chips

-When peanut butter cookies have baked for 6 minutes, and being very careful not to burn yourself, reach in to the oven and gently place the chocolate chip cookie dough balls in the centre of the peanut butter cookie.
+- When peanut butter cookies have baked for 6 minutes, slide the oven rack out and gently place the chocolate chip cookie dough balls in the centre of the peanut butter cookie.
+Very gently and slowly slide the rack back in so the ball of dough on top doesn't fall off.
 (Edges of peanut butter cookie should be set, but the centre will still be quite soft).
 Close oven door and bake for a further 9-10 minutes.
 Peanut butter cookie should look golden and crispy around the edges.
 The chocolate chip cookie should be just lightly golden in spots.
 It may look moist, but it will set up as it cools.
 Allow cookies to cool on baking sheet for about 1 minute or so, then remove to a cooling rack to cool.
 Test your cookie once cooled and adjust timing slightly, as necessary.
 Repeat with remaining cookie dough, allowing the baking sheet to cool between batches (you should be able to grab it without oven mitts before adding more cookie dough to it)